Archive for January, 2012

 I have 958 photographs (as of todays date) on Flickr and I also have 2,381 views.
 But on looking at my pages I note that the stats are wildly adrift, on one page alone of pictures of the cellar at Parlington for example I have over 3,000 views!
-So what’s going on is this something to do with the sad situation of Yahoo… can’t they find the right people anymore to do justice to the sites they operate.
-It’s not that long since they threw in the towel on MyBlogLog, which was quite good at determining the users on a web site.
+So what’s going on is this something to do with the sad situation of Yahoo… can’t they find the right people anymore to do justice to the sites they operate.… Read the full article

 Murder in Garforth